attineos/atti-components/README.md

 Run `yarn test -u` to run and update the snapshot tests if the update is validated and expected.

+Run `yarn build` to transpile and compress your components into 2 bundles (one for the web and one for native).

 ## Contribution

 If you want to contribute to `atti-components`, please [see the contributing file](CONTRIBUTING.md).